Alan Olshan, Concepts + Copywriting Andy Jerabek, Design + Art Direction

 AlanHeadshot120.png

 WE HELP PERFORMING ARTS COMPANIES AND NON-PROFIT THEATERS SELL TICKETS… ENHANCE THEIR IMAGE… AND RAISE FUNDS.
-Individually we’ve promoted many of America’s leading arts organizations, and as a team since 2006 we’ve worked with the Paul Taylor Dance Company, Mahaiwe Performing Arts Center, Troy Savings Bank Music Hall, ChamberFest Cleveland, Troy Chromatic Concerts, The Music Hub, Empire State Youth Orchestra, Gingold Theatrical Group, Brooklyn College, and bicoastal talent agency Buchwald, among others.
+Individually we’ve promoted many of America’s leading arts organizations, and together we’ve worked with the Paul Taylor Dance Company, Mahaiwe Performing Arts Center, Troy Savings Bank Music Hall, ChamberFest Cleveland, Troy Chromatic Concerts, The Music Hub, Empire State Youth Orchestra, Gingold Theatrical Group, Brooklyn College, and bicoastal talent agency Buchwald, among others.

-• We design eye-catching ads, programs, souvenir books, websites and social media
+• We design memorable ads, brochures, souvenir books, websites, and social media campaigns

-• We create zingy logos and visual identity systems
+• We create eye-catching logos and visual identity systems

 • We write pithy copy, from taglines to capital campaigns